Must known facts about

 First, health advisories are non-enforceable and non-regulatory, which means there are no mandates for local and city governments to guarantee the lack of PFA chemicals.
 Health advisories simply provide information on PFA chemicals to public officials overseeing the drinking supply.

-Yes.
+Yes, Aqua Pump Co. does offer PFAS testing to ensure the safety of your water supply.
 We collaborate with specific labs to get your water tested for the appropriate contaminates.
 It is crucial you choose the correct company that uses the right lab.
-Not all labs are currently testing for PFAS.
+Not all labs are currently performing PFAS water testing.

 Connecticut residents should understand the impact of the EPA health advisory.
 The health advisory informs officials about the dangers of PFAS exposure, but does not regulate PFAS in our water supply.
-As a result, homeowners must take proactive steps to reduce their long-term exposure.
+As a result, homeowners must take proactive steps to reduce their long-term exposure, such as conducting PFAS testing and ensuring their water provider tests for known PFAS.

 Fortunately, of all the PFAS chemicals, currently 14 of the compounds have established methods for testing.
-However, through home water testing homeowners can understand if they are at risk of any water contaminants.
-And, more important than water testing, Aqua Pump offers water filtration systems that remove known PFAS chemicals.
-These systems protect your home and your family from water contaminants.
+However, through home PFAS water testing homeowners can understand if they are at risk of any of these water contaminants.
+And, more important than water testing, Aqua Pump Co. offers water filters that remove known PFAS and other dangerous water contaminants.
+These PFAS water filters protect your home and your family from water contaminants.

-Generally, studies have found that water filtration systems work to remove PFAS from potable supply wells and public water supplies.
-Typically, an activated carbon and/or resin filtration system work well to remove PFAS.
+Generally, studies have found that PFAS water filter systems work to remove known PFAS from potable supply wells and public water supplies.
+Typically, PFAS water filters that use activated carbon and/or resin filtration system work well to remove these contaminants.
 However, continued studies of PFAS chemicals and contamination may provide additional removal information over time.

-For more information on learning about possible PFAs contamination of your home water supply, contact Aqua Pump today!
+For more information about PFAS health effects, PFAS testing, and PFAS water filters, contact Aqua Pump Co. today!

 Our mission is simple!